maxcell/prince.dev/content/netlify-redirects/index.md

 ## What's Next For You?

 There are a ton of options that you can look into on Netlify's site as well if you want to [learn more about redirects][redirect options].
-I know that Kent C. Dodds also loves using Netlify and [built a tool to support sharing more content with his own URL shortener][url shortener].
+I know that [Kent C. Dodds](https://kentcdodds.com/) also loves using Netlify and [built a tool to support sharing more content with their own URL shortener][url shortener].